Comprehensive and Effective Welding Fume Extraction Solutions...

 How does the Welding Selector Tool work?

 It works by prompting you to answer four simple task-related questions and the tool will then generate a guidance sheet with the recommended extraction control solution.
 The tool ranks extraction solutions on a one-to-five star rating, based on the effectiveness of the control.

-The tool also takes in to consideration the reliability of the control solution and how effective it is to minimise exposure consistently.
-The control method is heavily dependent on the worker adopting a good working practice every time when working for the control to be as low as reasonably practical.
+The tool also takes into consideration the reliability of the control solution and how effective it is to minimise exposure consistently.
+The control method is heavily dependent on the worker adopting a good working practice, whenever working towards the control to be as low as reasonably practical.

 On the BOHS's welding selection tool, there's welding fume control sheets available for managers and duty holders, which, depending on the answers selected whilst using the tool, a control sheet is produced with the ideal exposure control solution.
 Controls sheets are available to download here.

 In addition to control sheets, there's also management guidance sheets available to download (click here).
 There are five sheets that download,